 As you know, there are many contractors out there specializing in different projects.
 Without knowing what the goal of your remodeling plan is, chances are you’ll waste a lot of time and money on the wrong company.

 A clear goal also reduces the likelihood of frustration once the project is concluded.
 Many homeowners spend thousands of dollars only to end up with underwhelming results.
 This can be attributed to several factors.
 However, sometimes the homeowner’s inability to paint a clear picture for the contractor is to blame.

 For that reason, it’s vital to not only have a goal in your mind but also on a piece of paper.
 Consult a contractor with an image of what you want.
+Your dream design can be accomplished when you have the right contractor.
+Along with the contractor, it is better to consult with right to light surveyors who will inspect your design plan if this could infringe on a neighbors right to light.
+It is therefore important to conduct a survey and analyze the proposals to advise on all possible impacts.
 If you change your decision during the process, communicate to the workers as soon as possible.